 DevSecOps, the “Shift-Left” approach aims to fit security into the DevOps process.
 Companies need DevSecOps to make sure their applications and products run safely and securely.
 Without DevSecOps, the developer team need to rebuild the application every time there is an update.
 IT companies that are into building and maintaining software are finding themselves with a threat landscape due to lack of skills and resources to keep attacks at the bay.

 The main intent of DevSecOps is to reduce the friction between the development and security team.
-It is built on an environment where security is everyone’s responsibility.
-DevSecOps tend to move away from the concept of a dedicated security team.
+It tends to move away from the concept of a dedicated security team.
 It helps the development team to move faster without compromising the security.

 In DevSecOps, the development team move from the “waterfall” model to “Agile” model – where slices of work are released frequently with security testing embedded alongside the development.
 Security practices are implemented at every stage with concepts like code standards, penetration testing, vulnerability scanning, threat modelling etc.

-In short, DevSecOps allow the development team to move faster with the development process and at the same time ensure the security of the application.
+In short, it allow the development team to move faster with the development process and at the same time ensure the security of the application.

 DevSecOps is not about setting up an entirely new team but is a cultural shift.
 Even if there are some limitations in the security model, one can bring DevSecOps into their culture.
 For example – companies that lack a dedicated security team can still put themselves in a position to meet the security practices by embedding them in the development lifecycle.